choraleprelude/tpm-api-examples/TCG.TSS.ESAPI/README.md

 ### Running in linux

 See below windows examples.
-Just replace tcti from tbs to device (or mssim/swtpm for tpm simulator)
+Just replace tcti from `tbs` to
+- device (HW TPM) or
+- mssim (microsoft tpm simulator) or
+- swtpm (tpm simulator)

 ## if windows
 nmake /f makefile.nmake